 It was a discovery that earned Seaborg and Edwin McMillan the 1951 Nobel Prize in Chemistry.

 The discovery of plutonium followed that of neptunium, and would open the door to the transuranium elements – those that come after uranium in the periodic table.
-However Seaborg and McMillan were far from the first Nobel Laureates to be recognised for their work in discovering elements – pure substances composed of just one type of atom.
+However Seaborg and McMillan were far from the first Nobel Prize laureates to be recognised for their work in discovering elements – pure substances composed of just one type of atom.

 Lord Rayleigh was interested in developing methods for studying the physical properties of gases in the atmosphere.
 However when he compared nitrogen extracted from air with nitrogen extracted from chemical compounds, Lord Rayleigh found that the nitrogen from air was heavier.
 He concluded that the air must contain another, previously unknown substance.